gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

 Nonviolent Communication needs are *abstract* and sometimes even thought of as universal to every human being.
 Strategies are the things that fulfill needs.
-For most needs there is more than one strategy to fulfill it (although most people have a preferred strategy).
+For most needs there is more than one strategy to fulfill it, although most people have a preferred strategy.
 For example you can fulfill your need for learning and growth through online courses, books, talking to expert and colleagues, etc. You can fulfill your need for an comfortable temperature through clothing, opening the windows, getting a